-Andrew G. Klein joined Western Washington University (WWU) in 2014 as an Assistant Professor in the department of Electrical and Computer Engineering.
-He received the B.S. degree in electrical engineering from Cornell University, and the M.S. degree in electrical engineering from the University of California, Berkeley.
-He then worked for awhile at several Silicon Valley startup companies before returning to Cornell to pursue a Ph.D. in electrical engineering in 2006.
+Andrew G. Klein joined Western Washington University (WWU) in 2014 as an Assistant Professor with a joint appointment to the department of Engineering and Design (Electrical Engineering Program) and the graduate faculty of Computer Science.
+He received the B.S. degree in electrical engineering from Cornell University, and the M.S. degree in electrical engineering and computer sciences from the University of California, Berkeley.
+He then worked for awhile at several Silicon Valley startup companies before returning to Cornell to pursue a Ph.D. in electrical and computer engineering in 2006.
 Prior to his arrival at WWU, he worked as a postdoctoral researcher at Supélec/LSS near Paris, France, and was an assistant professor at Worcester Polytechnic Institute.

 former graduate students